iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - evidence pack
 - supporting document attached to a release candidate

 An approval request should identify the release candidate being reviewed, the approvers required, the reason approval is needed, and any linked policy or risk context.
 One approval request may then receive one or more approval decisions, depending on how many approvers are required for that release.
 Approval-decision outcomes may include approved, rejected, approved with exception, or sent back for changes.
+An approval decision marked as approved with exception should also record the unmet requirement, the reason the exception was allowed, the approver responsible for that exception, and any required mitigation or follow-up action.

 A release candidate may therefore have zero or more evaluation-result records, each linked to the evaluation suite definition and dataset version that produced it; zero or more policy-check-result records, each linked to the policy bundle that produced it; zero or more approval requests; zero or more approval decisions linked to those approval requests; zero or more evidence packs, each linked directly to that release candidate; and zero or more supporting documents attached to that release candidate.
 Before a release candidate can move into an approved or ready-for-deployment state, it should have the evaluation-result records, policy-check-result records, and approval decisions required for that release.